Health Information Management

 How do I request my medical records?

-To request a copy of your medical record, please print and complete the Authorization for Use/Disclosure of Protected Health Information Form.
-Completion of the form in its entirety is required.
-Only hand-written signatures will be accepted.
+OR to request a copy of your medical record, you can print and complete the Authorization for Use/Disclosure of Protected Health Information Form.
+Incomplete forms will be returned to you by mail for completion, delaying the release of your medical information.
+Dates must be entered in mm/dd/yr format.

-Mail, fax, or electronically submit the completed Authorization for Use/Disclosure of Protected Health Information to:
+Mail, or fax the completed Authorization for Use/Disclosure of Protected Health Information to:

 University Health Services